serai-dex/serai/docs/processor/UTXO Management.md

 `sriXYZ` without notable fees.

-To describe this attack in its optimal form, assume a sole malicious block producer for an external network where `max_inputs_per_tx` is 16.
-The malicious miner adds 256 outputs to Serai, not paying any fees as the block producer.
+To describe this attack in its optimal form, assume a sole malicious block producer for an external network.
+The malicious miner adds an output to Serai, not paying any fees as the block producer.
+This single output alone may trigger an aggregation transaction.
+Serai would pay for the transaction fee, the fee going to the malicious miner.
-Serai must create 16 transactions to produce a set of 16 inputs, paying for 16 transaction fees in the process (the fees of which go to the malicious miner).

-When Serai users burn `sriXYZ`, they are hit with the 16 transaction fees plus the normally amortized fee.
+When Serai users burn `sriXYZ`, they are hit with the aggregation transaction's fee plus the normally amortized fee.
 Then, the malicious miner burns their `sriXYZ`, having the fee they capture be amortized over their output.
-In this process, they remain net except for the 16 transaction fees they gain from other users, which they profit.
+In this process, they remain net except for the increased transaction fees they gain from other users, which they profit.

-A miner only has to have 7% of the external network's hash power to execute this attack profitably.
-By only minting `sriXYZ` during their blocks, they pay no fees.
-Then, _a miner_, which has a 7% chance of being themselves, collects the 16 transaction fees.
-Finally, they burn, with a 7% chance of collecting their own fee, or a 93% chance of losing a single transaction fee.

-16 attempts, costing 16 transaction fees if they always lose their single transaction fee, will cause a slight edge they gain the 16 transaction fees at least once, offsetting their costs.

 To limit this attack vector, a flat fee of
-`2 * (the estimation of an input-merging transaction fee) / max_inputs_per_tx`
-is applied to each input.
-This means, assuming an inability to manipulate Serai's fee estimations, creating 16 outputs to force a merge transaction (and the associated fee) costs the attacker twice as much as the associated fee.
+`2 * (the estimation of a 2-input-merging transaction fee)` is applied to each input.
+This means, assuming an inability to manipulate Serai's fee estimations, creating an output to force a merge transaction (and the associated fee) costs the attacker twice as much as the associated fee.

+A 2-input TX's fee is used as aggregating multiple inputs at once actually yields in Serai's favor so long as the per-input fee exceeds the cost of the per-input addition to the TX.
+Since the per-input fee is the cost of an entire TX, this property is true.

+### Profitability Without the Flat Fee With a Minority of Hash Power

+Ignoring the above flat fee, a malicious miner could use aggregating multiple inputs to achieve profit with a minority of hash power.
+The following is how a miner with 7% of the external network's hash power could execute this attack profitably over a network with a `max_inputs_per_tx` value of 16:

+1) Mint `sriXYZ` with 256 outputs during their own blocks.
+This incurs no fees and would force 16 aggregation transactions to be created.

+2) _A miner_, which has a 7% chance of being the malicious miner, collects the 16 transaction fees.

+3) The malicious miner burns their sriXYZ, with a 7% chance of collecting their own fee or a 93% chance of losing a single transaction fee.

+16 attempts would cost 16 transaction fees if they always lose their single transaction fee.
+Gaining the 16 transaction fees once, offsetting costs, is expected to happen with just 6.25% of the hash power.
+Since the malicious miner has 7%, they're statistically likely to recoup their costs and eventually turn a profit.

+With a flat fee of at least the cost to aggregate a single input in a full aggregation transaction, this attack falls apart.
+Serai's flat fee is the higher cost of the fee to aggregate two inputs in an aggregation transaction.

+### Solvency Without the Flat Fee

 Even without the above flat fee, Serai remains solvent.
 With the above flat fee, malicious miners on external networks can only steal from other users if they